 Another great way for moms and kids to navigate through the toddler tantrum years is to offer choices.
 Instead of rushing through the bedtime routine, set out a couple of pajamas and allow your daughter time to pick it out.
 Then ask her, “Do you want to brush your hair first, or your teeth?”
 Allow her to pick a couple of books before bed.
 Giving these choices to a child allows them to feel control of the situation.

-In the end, though, kids are kids.
+In the end, though, toddlers will be toddlers.
 And tantrums are a part of life as they mature mentally and emotionally.
 You won’t always be able to give your child choices or fair warning of a change in situation.
 And you shouldn’t cave in to bad behavior.
 In these cases, the best advice is to remain composed and honest with your child, without raising your voice.
 It’s easier said than done, but you don’t want to behave in a way that can escalate the situation.

 As with most parenting challenges, cut yourself some slack.
 You are doing a great job as a mom, and before you know this toddler will be a kindergartner.
 So have a sense of humor.
 Keep calm and mother on!